Hurtak/hello/README.md

     - no when menu height content is extended, it lags behind content
     - when menu height content is collapsed, it happens instantly
   - animate text appear/disapper in menu
-- when we cross viewport min width there is vertical scrollbar??
-- hotkeys to toggle calendar/time
-- background image switching animation
+- background image switching seems slow and buggy sometimes
-- revisit tsconfig
-- docs
 - images
   - bing image of the day
     - download once a hour?